Shorts

 ᗘ Google drive link

 I wrote this in the fall/winter of '24 and rewrote it for an assignment.
 It's based loosely off another game I play, Space Station 13, and answers an irk of mine-- "why doesn't anyone just use a weapon to kill the weird creepy villian?"
+I'm not super content with how it turned out execution-wise, but I don't think either myself or the story are in a place where fixing it is super feasible.
 It includes an annotated version and character/setting notes, bumping it up to a pretty high pagecount.

 Fuckin' Bugs